Selling art online is the new norm.

 Planning is easier than you think.

-Starting a plan will be the easiest part of the planning process.
+Starting a plan will be the most natural part of the planning process.

 Here is an example of what a plan might look like.

 Vision – To build brand awareness and grow an audience of loyal art collectors.
 Sell art.

 Goals – Build an audience and sell ten pieces of art in six months.

 Plan – Upload art, and provide a way for people to make a purchase, write 10 blog posts, share blog posts on social media.

 Very little traffic.
 (This is expected.)
 The solution, write more blog posts, and promote more on social media.

 No Sales.
 The solution, make it clear to people you are selling your art and what art is available to be purchased.
 Create a special for a piece of art.
 Write a blog post featuring the art you are selling.
 Promote on social media sites.